hbstack/theme-cards/exampleSite/content/docs/migrate-from-starter-theme/index.en.md

 ## Tweak Parameters

-To make the carousel to take whole row on homepage, you'll need to tweak the position of pinned posts.
+To make the carousel take up a whole row on the homepage, you'll need to tweak the position of pinned posts.

 {{< bs/config-toggle "params" >}}
 hb: